tomkentenich/python_loginvalidation/README.md

 Hello,
-  I have uploded two files one with tkinter amd other in without which can be accessed with teminal both are seperate projets with the same goal of login validation.
+  I have uploded two files one with tkinter and other in without which can be accessed with teminal both are seperate projets with the same goal of login validation.

 PROJECT WITH TKINTER:is in the main.py file